Luni Cathedral

 Luni Cathedral, previously the Pieve of Santa Maria, was located in Luni, in Liguria, Italy, near the port.
 According to archaeological discoveries the church was built by the Romans in the late 4th and early 5th century and was the centre of the Diocese of Luni.

 The cathedral was mentioned for the first time in a document of 879 by Carloman, King of Italy.
 Up to the 12th century it underwent several restorations before being abandoned along with the city in the early 13th century, when the seat of the Bishop of Luni was transferred to Sarzana, where in the course of time Sarzana Cathedral was built and replaced that of Luni, which eventually fell entirely into ruin.
 Despite this, until well into the 13th century the bishops of Luni celebrated mass annually in the remains of the old cathedral.

+As a Cathedral, the Pieve di Santa Maria was considered the "mother" of all the churches in the diocese, but its parish jurisdiction was limited to the city and the surrounding countryside, approximately encompassing the left bank of the Magra River, the right bank of the Lavello ditch, up to the Nazzano area near Carrara: it included present-day Marina di Carrara, Nazzano, Avenza, and Fontia in the municipality of Carrara, a small part of Fosdinovo, all of Ortonovo and Castelnuovo Magra, as well as portions of Ameglia and Sarzana.

+In this extensive territory, there were multiple religious buildings, primarily the other churches of Luni: one dedicated to Saint Peter (of which only the toponym and the street San Pero remain), a chapel dedicated to Saint Giuliana near the port, one to Saint Maurizio, along with a hospital.
+The spread of marshes and malaria, as well as Saracen and Norman raids, led to the progressive abandonment of the city, and the bishop himself, along with the Chapter, wandered through villages for about two centuries, although they returned to Luni and its cathedral for solemn feasts.